Fraser-Greenlee/SpatialDataIncidentResponse/README.md

   *Extracting longitude, latitude coordinates for a location using right-click with the hand tool selected in QGIS*

-- **Data Augmentation** - visit [```AugmentLocations.ipynb```](https://colab.research.google.com/github/EdwardALockhart/SpatialDataIncidentResponse/blob/main/AugmentLocations.ipynb) and follow the instructions to automatically add spatial conversions and metadata to the spreadsheet records, and export the data in useful formats
+- **Data Augmentation** - visit [```AugmentLocations.ipynb```](https://colab.research.google.com/github/EdwardALockhart/SpatialDataIncidentResponse/blob/main/AugmentLocations.ipynb) and follow the instructions to automatically add spatial conversions and metadata to the spreadsheet records which are exported in a variety of useful formats (.csv, .gpkg, .gpx)

 - **Data Serving** - serve the exported files according to your requirements, free and open source examples are shown below

-  - **Google Maps** (reads files from Google Drive; online access (user permissions for privacy))
+  - **Google Maps** (reads files from Google Drive; private online access)

       <img src="https://github.com/EdwardALockhart/SpatialDataIncidentResponse/blob/main/Content/Google.png" height="300">